codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! info "This is a beta feature"
     This is a new Codacy feature and <span class="skip-vale">we're</span> continuing to improve it.

-The security and risk management feature helps you <span class="skip-vale">quickly</span> identify, track, and address security vulnerabilities by automatically opening time-bound, prioritized action items whenever Codacy detects security issues in your organization repositories or in your connected Jira Cloud instance.
+The security and risk management feature helps you <span class="skip-vale">quickly</span> identify, track, and address security issues by automatically opening time-bound, prioritized action items whenever Codacy detects security issues in your organization repositories or in your connected Jira Cloud instance.

-Under security and risk management, you can find the following pages to help you monitor your security vulnerabilities:
+Under security and risk management, you can find the following pages to help you monitor your security issues:

 -   [Dashboard](#dashboard)
 -   [Item list](#item-list)

 ## Dashboard

-The **Security and risk management** dashboard provides a general overview of security items, based on their status.
+The **Security and risk management** dashboard provides a general overview of items, based on their status.

 To access the dashboard, select an organization from the top navigation bar and select **Security and risk** on the left navigation sidebar.